felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 # Preface

 We who suffer from learning anxiety suffer in silence, without realizing it.
 We know where to get information, but we do not feel capable of using it effectively.
 We feel powerless, stupid, and out of place.
 What is wrong with us?
 Why are we so *broken*?

+We don't hear many people talk about learning anxiety, and I believe therein lies the problem.
+Mental healing requires acknowledgement, and acknowledgement requires knowledge of the problem.
+The anxious learner is less likely to learn about their condition, because the idea of learning feels unsafe to them in the first place.
+It is a sadly ironic condition.

 I have suffered from learning anxiety for the majority of my life and I was oblivious to it.
 Being anxious about learning made me afraid of failure, which in turn hindered my natural development.
 Luckily, I have made significant strides in my journey towards healing this condition when I turned 28.
 Now in my thirties, I confidently say that overcoming my learning anxiety gave me a second chance at life.
 I believe it is my duty to share my story and what I *learned* from it, in the hope that this text reaches someone in need (you?).

-We don't hear many people talk about learning anxiety, and I believe therein lies the problem.
-Mental healing requires acknowledgement, and acknowledgement requires knowledge of the problem.
-The anxious learner is less likely to learn about their condition, because the idea of learning feels unsafe to them in the first place.
-It is a sadly ironic condition.

 If there's only one thing I'd want you to remember from this text, it's that **anyone can experience learning anxiety and solving it requires a system of your own creation that will make learning a joyful experience to you**.
 In this text, I will tell you my story: how I discovered I had learning anxiety, what impact it had on my life, and the techniques I discovered to work through it.
 If you experience learning anxiety, my hope is that this post will make you realize that you are not alone and that there is a way out.
-With a little bit of creativity, you can get through any obstacle that stands in your way.

-=L
+You can get through any obstacle that stands in your way, and you can even have fun while doing it.
+All it takes is the willingness to fail and learn from our mistakes.
+And, perhaps, the urge to read a book or two.
+Or 83.

+I hope this text will bring value to your life.

+P.S.
+Don't feel bad if you don't finish reading this text in its entirety.
+Maybe I didn't make it engaging enough, or too rambly.
+You have full permission to blame the author if you lose interest. :slightly_smiling_face: If I may ask a small favor in exchange, just post a comment at the bottom of this page to let me know how far you made it, so that I have an idea of which section needs improving.
+Thank you for your help!

 ---